Developer-RONNIE/Full-stack-dev-Roadmap/7.How-to-apply-in-jobs/Apply-for-jobs.md

 ## Step 1: Target Companies & Build Network with them

+> Follow these guidelines to create and expand your personal network

 #### Step 1.1 :
 - Choose 25-50 comapnies you would like to work with from the list.
 #### Step 1.2 :